microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/AttachmentAndAnnotationOperations/ActivityMimeAttachmentOperations/README.md

 This .NET 6.0 sample demonstrates how to perform operations using file data with `ActivityMimeAttachment` (Attachment) table using the Dataverse Web API.

-This project one of two projects included in the `AttachmentAndAnnotationOperations` solution, which provides shared dependencies to run either sample.
+This project one of two projects included in the `AttachmentAndAnnotationOperations` solution, which provides shared resources to run either sample.
 See [Web API Attachment and Annotation Operations sample README](../README.md) for an overview and how to run this sample.

 **Note**: This sample uses the common helper code in the [WebAPIService](https://github.com/microsoft/PowerApps-Samples/tree/master/dataverse/webapi/C%23-NETx/WebAPIService) class library project.